allan-walpy/my-dev-guide/code_conventions.md

 `AV1701 Use US English`

 **must**: all identifiers (such as types, type members, parameters and variables) should be named using words from the american english;

 - choose easily readable;
 - preferably grammatically correct names;
 - favor readability over brevity;
-- avoid using names that conflict with widely used programming languages keywords;
+- avoid names that conflict with widely used programming languages keywords;

 ```csharp
 // valid;